quantumgardener/qg.blog/content/maps/Universal Map of Concepts.md

 > I’m a gamer, a miniature painter, a role-player, a cross-stitcher and enjoyer of good movies and TV at home.
 Here’s where I share my progress on whatever project currently takes my fancy, plus any relevant discussion on supporting technologies.

 The focus of my hobbies at any point in time varies.
-At the moment I have keen interest in [[Photography]] with some [[Quartz/notes/Astrophotography|Astrophotography]] attached.
+At the moment I have keen interest in [[Photography]] with some [[Astrophotography]] attached.

 There is plenty to see in my [[Map of video games]].
 Sometimes I also paint miniatures like I did when [[Painting Nagash]].